ishankapoor/pratibhadutta/resume.md

 <h3 class="job-title">Recruiter</h3>
 <div class="post-date">October 2019 &mdash; October 2020 (1 year)</div>

- * Supportingfull-life cycle recruitment including sourcing, selection and offer development, from the initial staff requisition to final appointment.
+ * Supporting full-life cycle recruitment including sourcing, selection and offer development, from the initial staff requisition to final appointment.
- * Developingdetailed understanding of all projects and functional departments, providing best practices recruitment strategy; established as acredible and trusted talent advisor to hiring managers.
+ * Developing detailed understanding of all projects and functional departments, providing best practices recruitment strategy; established as acredible and trusted talent advisor to hiring managers.
  * Creatively sourcing(activelyand passively) high quality talent; developingcreative strategies for hard to fill positions including (via direct sourcing and internet recruitment), leveraging industry networks; buildinga talent pipeline.
- * Evaluatingcandidate skills and experiences to match core competencies with key hiring requirements; assess motivational and culture fit; provide constructive and thoughtful feedback to hiring managers for internal and external candidate reviews and recommendations.
+ * Evaluating candidate skills and experiences to match core competencies with key hiring requirements; assess motivational and culture fit; provide constructive and thoughtful feedback to hiring managers for internal and external candidate reviews and recommendations.
- * Managingthe offer process for internal and external candidates, including pre-employment screening and offer analysis and development.
+ * Managing the offer process for internal and external candidates, including pre-employment screening and offer analysis and development.
- * Ensuringhiring is consistent with the business goals and followingrecruitment guidelines/processes to ensure compliance.
+ * Ensuring hiring is consistent with the business goals and followingrecruitment guidelines/processes to ensure compliance.
  * Ensuringa positive hiring manager and candidate experience throughout the full recruitment life cycle
  * Train hiring managers on Applicant Tracking Systemsfor efficient hiring decisions.
  * Creating high quality video tutorials onvarious workflows for <a href="https://careerbuilder.com">careerbuilder.com</a> for hiring managers.